Morro De Sao Paulo.

 Morro de Sao Paulo has no cars.

 The number one reason why Morro De Sao Paulo is just a little better than almost all other beach places is that the place has no cars.
 Many beach towns are destroyed by having busy highways right next to the beach.
-It’s noisy, you need to use land for parking lots and you just get all these annoying types who is not in to the beach, but just want to drive their car up and down the street in the hope that someone will look at them and their car.
+It’s noisy, you need to use land for parking lots and you just get all these annoying types who are not into the beach, but just want to drive their car up and down the street in the hope that someone will look at them and their car.
 I like to be in a place, where the only noise that wakes me up is the sound of the waves and the samba reggae from the nearest bar.
 And this is exactly what I get in this place.

 The wheelbarrow capitol of the world.